nixworks/public/news/2013/02/19/README.md

 North Korea has been criticised for remarks about the &quot;final destruction&quot; of South Korea made during a UN debate on disarmament

 ### [A one-man carjacking and shooting spree in Orange County, California, United States, results in the death of 4 people including the alleged gunman. ](/news/2013/02/19/a-one-man-carjacking-and-shooting-spree-in-orange-county-california-united-states-results-in-the-death-of-4-people-including-the-alleged.md)
-_Context: California, Orange County, U.S., shooting spree_
+_Context: California, Orange County, United States, shooting spree_

 ### [A memorial service is held for South African Reeva Steenkamp, who was shot dead at the home of athlete Oscar Pistorius last week.
 Pistorius faced murder hearings. ](/news/2013/02/19/a-memorial-service-is-held-for-south-african-reeva-steenkamp-who-was-shot-dead-at-the-home-of-athlete-oscar-pistorius-last-week-pistorius.md)
 Adam Steenkamp, the brother of Reeva Steenkamp, says her family wants to remember his sister and &quot;all the goodness that she stood for&quot;, as her memorial service takes place on Tuesday.
 Athlete Oscar Pistorius denies a charge of pre-meditated murder.

 ### [The City Hall of the Canadian city of Montreal is shut down as the Quebec police conduct anti-corruption raids. ](/news/2013/02/19/the-city-hall-of-the-canadian-city-of-montreal-is-shut-down-as-the-quebec-police-conduct-anti-corruption-raids.md)
-_Context: Canada, City Hall, Quebec police, anti-corruption, city of Montreal_
+_Context: Canada, City Hall, Montreal, Quebec police, anti-corruption_

 ### [Christine Milne, the leader of The Australian Greens, announces that the party has ended its agreement with the Australian Labor Party which led to the formation of the minority government led by Prime Minister Julia Gillard. ](/news/2013/02/19/christine-milne-the-leader-of-the-australian-greens-announces-that-the-party-has-ended-its-agreement-with-the-australian-labor-party-which.md)
 _Context: Christine Milne, Julia Gillard, Labor Party, Prime Minister of Australia, The Australian Greens_